turkeryilmaz/openairinterface5g/doc/MAC/mac-usage.md

 * `SINR` (`40.0`): measured signal to interference and noise ratio of the SSB received at the UE.
 Maximum value that can be reported by the UE is 40.0 dB.

-The second and third line reflect channel state information (CSI) as reported by the UE, and only appear if CSI-RS/SRS are enabled and _received_ (for some bands, they cannot be enabled):
+The second line reflects channel state information (CSI) as reported by the UE, and only appear if CSI-RS/SRS are enabled and _received_ (for some bands, they cannot be enabled):